SteveMTNO816/SteveMTNO816.github.io/README.md

 # SteveMTNO816.github.io
-this is another test to see if things are setup properly on github
+This is a test to see if things are setup properly on Github.

+If they are, then you should be able to go to a new broswer tab and enter SteveMTNO816.github.io and go to this page.